Broiler Chicken

 Cargill abides by local animal transportation regulations and, in regions of the world where regulations may not exist, we adhere to industry best practices and animal welfare transportation requirements from third-party external audits.
 Our plants work with transporters to schedule journey times and trips that minimize animal stress as much as possible.

 All our birds are loaded with care.
 This means a team works on how to load birds according to weather and road conditions.
-For example, transport times may be shifted to night or early morning and loading density may be reduced during hot spells.
-Our Canadian business has created an Emergency Response Trailer that can be accessed immediately in the event of a motor vehicle accident involving a truckload of animals destined for processing.
+For example, transport times may be shifted to night or early morning and loading density may be reduced during extreme weather events.
+For example our business in Ontario, Canada, has created an Emergency Response Trailer that can be accessed immediately in the event of a motor vehicle accident involving a truckload of animals destined for processing.
 The trailer is equipped with items needed at an emergency scene, such as euthanasia equipment, emergency apparel, tarps, etc. It is one of only two such trailers in the Province of Ontario.

 Industry standards and guidelines